Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Fed erated Agile Weight Re-Equalization ( )

 \textbf{Implicit gossiping.} In~\FedAPM, the parameter server does not send the most recent global model to the active clients at the beginning of a round.
 Instead, the parameter server aggregates the locally updated models $\x_i^{t\dagger}$ and sends the new global model $\x^{t+1}$ to all active clients $\calA^t$ (lines 14-15).
 By postponing multicasting the shared global model, the active clients in $\calA^t$ {\em implicitly gossip} their updated local models with each other through the parameter server \cite{xiang2023towards}.
 Though the postponed multi-cast brings in staleness, simple coupling argument show that the staleness is bounded (\prettyref{lmm: geo second moment main text}).
 In addition, our empirical results (\prettyref{tab: slowdown supp} in~\prettyref{app: numerical}) suggest that there is no significant slowdown when compared to vanilla~\FedAvg.
 Gossip-type algorithms were originally proposed for peer-to-peer networks and are well-known for their agility to communication failures and asynchronous information exchange in achieving average consensus \cite{degroot1974reaching,boyd2006randomized,kempe2003gossip,Hajnal58,Lynch:1996:DA:2821576,nedic2009distributed}.
 Intuitively, the clients' local estimates are eventually equally weighted in the final algorithm output.
 Note that, departing from the standard gossiping protocols therein \cite{kempe2003gossip,shah2009gossip}, information exchange in~\FedAPM~does not involve client-client communication.
 The information mixing matrix under~\FedAPM~is defined in~\eqref{eq: W matrix elements}, which is doubly stochastic.
-We characterize the information mixing error, \ie, consensus error in~\prettyref{lmm: spectral norm}.
-Let $M^{(t)} \triangleq \mathbb{E}[(W^{(t)})^2]$, $\rho (t) \triangleq \lambda_2 (M^{(t)})$ and $\rho \triangleq \max_t \rho(t)$, where $\lambda_2(\cdot)$ denotes the second largest eigenvalue.
-Let $\allones = \Indc \Indc^{\top} / m$. \begin{lemma}\cite{nedic2017achieving,nedic2018network,wang2021cooperative} For any matrix $B \in \reals^{d \times m}$, it holds that $ \mathbb{E}_{W}[\fnorm{B \pth{\prod_{r=1}^{t} W^{(r)} - \allones}}^2] \le \rho^t \fnorm{B}^2, $ where the expectation is taken with respect to randomness in $W$ matrices. \end{lemma}
+Let $M^{(t)} \triangleq \mathbb{E}[(W^{(t)})^2]$, $\rho (t) \triangleq \lambda_2 (M^{(t)})$, $\allones = \Indc \Indc^{\top} / m$, and $\rho \triangleq \max_t \rho(t)$, where $\lambda_2(\cdot)$ denotes the second largest eigenvalue.
+We next characterize the information mixing error, \ie, consensus error in~\prettyref{lmm: spectral norm}. \begin{lemma}[\cite{nedic2017achieving,nedic2018network,wang2021cooperative}] For any matrix $B \in \reals^{d \times m}$, it holds that $ \mathbb{E}_{W}[\fnorm{B \pth{\prod_{r=1}^{t} W^{(r)} - \allones}}^2] \le \rho^t \fnorm{B}^2, $ where the expectation is taken with respect to randomness in $W$ matrices. \end{lemma}